AdamWhitehurst/backward_chaining_inference_engine/README.md

 # Backward Chaining Inference Engine
 UC Merced Introduction to ArtificiaI Intelligence Programming Assignment 2

 The assignment required me to implement the unification process for a backward chaining inference engine.
 This is the main class where I  that code is implemented.
-Helper and main classes are omitted since they are provided in the assignment.
+Helper and main classes are omitted since they are provided in the assignment and not written by myself.